NHOrus/srwq-compilation/episode-04.md

 "I..I don't have a whole lot of choice in the matter, Seolla..."

 "You...you're actually going to go with her.
 You cheat!
-You wannabe cassanova!!
+You wannabe Casanova!!
 I'll-"

 "Snip it crochet girl!
 So, Big Damned Hero, what's it going to be??"